kanchanchy/kanchanchy.github.io/_pages/publications.md

 {% include base_path %}

-GeoTorch: A Spatiotemporal Deep Learning Framework (Short Paper)
+GeoTorch: A Spatiotemporal Deep Learning Framework
 ------
 Accepted for publication in the 30th ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems (ACM SIGSPATIAL 2022)

 Kanchan Chowdhury, Mohamed Sarwat

-Publication Link: To appear in ACM SIGSPATIAL 2022 Github Repository: [Here](https://github.com/DataSystemsLab/GeoTorch)
+Publication Link: To appear in ACM SIGSPATIAL 2022

+Github Repository: [Here](https://github.com/DataSystemsLab/GeoTorch)

-A Machine Learning-Aware Data Re-partitioning Framework for Spatial Datasets (Research Paper)
+A Machine Learning-Aware Data Re-partitioning Framework for Spatial Datasets
 ------
 Published in the 38th International Conference on Data Engineering (ICDE), 2022